suchanadatta/BRAT-annotation/README.md

 Note that BRAT is compatible with Python versions 2.\*.
 If you are a linux user, you already have Python-2 installed in your system.
 If not, create a separate conda environment with Python-2.*.

-**Step-4:** Run the following commands to create and activate your desired cond environment
+**Step-4:** Run the following commands to create and activate your desired conda environment
 ````````````````````````````````````
 module load anaconda
 conda create --name brat python=2.7